DOD Gunslinger Mosfet Distortion

 Description

-DOD Guitar Pedals are fresh in, this is a New one & the Just Pedals team think it is a very nice one too.
-Good news !
-This can be delivered straight to your door, quickly and securely, anywhere in the UK & Europe.
-For more info on this New Guitar Pedals, please read on for full details, demos, videos, reviews and order online.
+The Dod Guitar Pedals are fresh in for Jan.
+The Just Pedals Chef is dishing up hot gear all over the UK, served straight to your door, quickly and securely, For more info on tasty Dod New Guitar Pedals, please read on for full details, ingredients, reviews and where to order in the UK.

 Amp like distortion is a term that gets thrown around a lot.
 With more and more pedal companies trying to get in on the amp like drive market it can take something really special to stand out from the crowd.
 That is exactly what the DOD Gunslinger does with its versatile tone range that can take you from a high headroom crunch using an 18v power supple to crushing high gain when your really need the grind.